upewpi/documents/bylaws.md

 ### Section I: Chapter Meetings

-1. Regular meetings will be held at least once per term, excepting the summer terms.
+1. Regular meetings will be held at least once per term, except in the summer terms.
 2. Special meetings may be called by the President, the Executive Board, or by petition of one-half of the Active Membership of the Chapter.
 3. All Active Members shall be notified of a special meeting and its purpose by the Secretary one week prior to the meeting.
 4. No business shall be conducted at a called special meeting except that for which the meeting was called.